Gradient-based Local Next-best-view Planning for Improved Perception of Targeted Plant Nodes: Experiments and Results

 \subsection{Simulation setup}

 The robot consisted of a 6-DoF manipulator (ABB IRB 1200) with an RGB-D camera (Intel RealSense L515) attached to it.
 The images obtained from the RGB-D camera had a resolution of $960\times540$ pixels.
-The resolution of the voxel grid was $0.002$m and its dimensions were $0.3\times0.3\times0.7$m$^3$, which was the volume that we expected the plant to be in.
+The resolution of the voxel grid was $0.002$m and its dimensions were $0.3\times0.3\times0.7$m$^3$.
 This dimension can be varied and does not constraint the algorithm.
+The step size for GradientNBV was set to $0.065$, which roughly moved the camera the same distance as SamplingNBV for the initial steps.
 We used eight 3D mesh models of tomato plants of varying growth stages and structural complexity.